manetu/security-token/README.md

 Users register these security tokens with the Manetu Realm Portal as a credential for a Service Account within the product's Identity and Access Management (IAM) function.

-This utility also offers a 'login' function as a convenience, which will initiate a Service Account login via the OAUTH [private_key_jwt](https://openid.net/specs/openid-connect-core-1_0-15.html#ClientAuthentication) authentication flow.
-If successful, the resulting [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based Access Token will be sent to stdout, making this function suitable as both an example as well as an integration for other applications that cannot perform the HSM and JWT operations natively.
+This utility also offers a [login](#login) function as a convenience, initiating a Service Account authorization flow to the Manetu Platform to obtain an access token for API use.

 # Getting Started